 Following approval, foster carers will have a first review within 12 months.
 All first foster carer reviews will be presented to the fostering panel.
 All foster carers will then have reviews annually in accordance with the fostering regulations.

-Following this, foster carer reviews will be chaired by an independent reviewing official who will make recommendations to both the carers and the service.
+These reviews will be chaired by an independent reviewing officer, who will make recommendations to both the carers and the service.
+These may be completed via social communications platforms or in person.

-In line with the Fostering Regulations (miscellaneous amendments) July 2013, the agency decision maker is responsible for all decisions about a foster carer's suitability to remain approved and whether or not their terms remain appropriate, including where no changes are proposed.
+In line with the Fostering Regulations (miscellaneous amendments) July 2013, the Agency Decision Maker is responsible for all decisions about a foster carer's suitability to remain approved and whether or not their terms remain appropriate, including where no changes are proposed.
 Where there are complaints, or specific concerns, then a foster carer may have an early review which will be presented to the fostering panel.
 All reviews, with changes of approval, are presented to the fostering panel for consideration and any changes to their household and the impact on looked-after children and young people are considered, as part of any recommendations made.